pitt-crc/quota_notifier/docs/source/overview/configuration.rst

 =============

 After installation, the ``notifier`` utility needs to be configured via the application settings file.
-Without proper configuration, the application may not work as intended.
 At any time, the ``notifier --validate`` command can be run to validate the current application settings.

 Email Notification Template